PixelVision8/VSCodePlugin/readme.md

 1) Open Pixel Vision 8's Workspace Folder (located in your computer's User directory)

-2) Create a new launch.json file at the root of the Workspace folder with the following:
+2) Create a new launch.json file in a `.VSCode` folder at the root of the Workspace directory with the following:

 ```
 {